technotip/Subscription/readme.md

 **Own Action**

-1. Subscribe to an account.
+1. Subscribe to an account/business/charity.
-2. Unsubscribe from an account.
+2. Unsubscribe from an account/business/charity.

 **Anybody**

-3. Direct debt from your account to the subscribed account/business.
+3. Direct debt from your account to the subscribed account/business/charity.

 ### Installing the Hook on your account